-Led by Associate Professor Barnaby Nelson, the Ultra High Risk (UHR) for Psychosis Research focuses on young people who may be at increased risk of going on to develop schizophrenia and other psychotic disorders.
+Led by Professor Barnaby Nelson, the Ultra High Risk (UHR) for Psychosis Research focuses on young people who may be at increased risk of going on to develop schizophrenia and other psychotic disorders.

 This research program identifies risk and protective factors for psychotic disorders in young people and researches the most effective interventions for delaying or preventing the onset of psychotic disorders and improving functioning in high risk young people.

 - STEP (Staged Treatment in Early Psychosis): A SMART trial of interventions for Ultra High Risk of Psychosis Patients

 The STEP study is an intervention trial examining a sequential treatment approach for UHR patients.
 Specifically, the trial is testing a sequence of Support and Problem Solving psychotherapy (Step 1), Support and Problem Solving psychotherapy v Cognitive Behavioural Case Management (Step 2), antidepressant medication v placebo in addition to Cognitive Behavioural Case Management (Step 3).
 The primary outcome of interest is functioning levels at the end of Step 2 of the intervention.
 The large scale of the trial (n=500) will also allow us to investigate a range of clinical, neurocognitive, neurobiological and genetic predictors of outcome and factors that might mediate/moderate response to treatment.